-The Oasis at Death Valley Resort is the most centrally-located spot in Death Valley, close to Badwater and all the valley attractions and with the most lodging, amenities and dining choices.
+The Oasis at Death Valley Resort is the most centrally located spot in Death Valley, close to Badwater and all the valley attractions and with the most lodging, amenities and dining choices.
 It's at the intersection of CA Hwy 190 and CA Hwy 174.

-What's at The Oasis at Death Valley
+What's at the Oasis

 - The Inn at Death Valley (formerly Inn at Furnace Creek) and the Ranch at Death Valley, with hundreds of rooms between them - and both with spring-fed swimming pools.
-Read our review of the Furnace Creek Inn.

 - Furnace Creek Campground